Radiation Consultation and Consent

 • Talk about which type of radiation is right for you.

-This visit often takes at least an hour.
-You should bring (or have electronic copies sent) all X-rays, CT scans, MRIs, laboratory studies, pathology slides, surgery reports, and other tests done related to your diagnosis so that they can be reviewed by the radiation oncologist.
+This visit often takes at least one hour.
+You should bring (or have electronic copies sent) all X-rays, CT scans, MRIs, laboratory studies, pathology slides, surgery reports, and other tests you may have had done so that your radiation oncologist can look them over.

 During the visit, your provider may talk about their findings with other providers treating your cancer, also called the multidisciplinary team.
 They do this so that all treatments, such as surgery and chemotherapy, can be used together to best treat your cancer.
 At the end of the visit, your provider will talk to you about if and how radiation can be used in your care.
 If radiation therapy should not be used, your provider will explain why.